Cluan Place

 Cluan Place (derived from Irish Cluain 'meadow') is a Protestant working-class area in eastern inner-city Belfast, in Northern Ireland.

 There is currently a peace line, separating the area from Roman Catholic Short Strand.
 Rioting between neighbouring Loyalist and Republican factions has been a feature of the area's recent past.
 See Battle of Saint Matthew's and 2002 Short Strand clashes.
-The introduction of CCTV in the area, and in other similar places in the city, has had a positive effect with a drastic reduction in incidents there, and throughout Belfast.
+CCTV has been introduced along the peace line in an attempt to deter anti-social behaviour and sectarian attacks.